grz0zrg/fas/README.md

 Real-time resampling is done with a simple linear method, granular synthesis can also be resampled by using cubic interpolation method (uncomment the line in `constants.h`) which is slower than linear.

 All synthesis algorithms (minus filters and [PolyBLEP](http://www.martin-finke.de/blog/articles/audio-plugins-018-polyblep-oscillator/)) are customs.

-[Soundpipe library](https://github.com/PaulBatchelor/Soundpipe) modules are optionally used (Note : WIP), this provide some high quality and battle tested algorithms and fx

 This program is tested with Valgrind and should be free of memory leaks.